genehaus/Hashtag_data/README.md

 	1. tags.csv<br>
 	2. whitelist = barcodes.tsv

-		Download the file from https://github.com/10XGenomics/cellranger/blob/master/lib/python/cellranger/barcodes/translation/3M-february-2018.txt.gz <br>
-		( = This file is same as the barcodes.tsv from raw_feature_bc_matrix)	<br>
-		or get barcodes.tsv from "filtered_feature_bc_matrix", one of the output from CellRanger
+		Here, the barcodes.tsv means the one from "filtered_feature_bc_matrix", one of the output from CellRanger

-3. Run
+3. Run CITE-seq-Count in SLURM

 with Python 3